TheRoboticsClub/gsoc2022-Pratik_Mishra/docs/README.md

 ### Social Settings

 Your personal social network settings are combined with the social sharing options.
-In the __social__ section of `_config.yml`, include an entry for each network you want to include.
+In the __social__ seciton of `_config.yml`, include an entry for each network you want to include.
 For example:

 ```yml
 social: